felizzi/Cure_models/README.md

 Once you're good to go, there are two example scripts (both also discussed in the paper), one where the cure fraction is estimated from the available trial data and one where an external data source is used to estimate the cure fraction.
 The example scripts pull in all the required data and functions automatically - just make sure you don't change the folder structure.

-Who do I contact if I have questions or suggestions?
+Whom do I contact if I have questions or suggestions?
 ---------

 If you have questions or suggestions on how to improve the code, feel free to contact Federio Felizzi at firstnameDOTlastnameATrocheDOTcom.